- The central nervous system (CNS) is protected from the adverse effects of many potential toxicants by an anatomical blood–brain barrier.

 The central NS (CNS) is protected from the adverse effects of many potential toxicants by an anatomical barrier between the blood and the brain, or a “blood–brain barrier.”
 To gain entry to the NS, molecules must pass into the cell membranes of endothelial cells of the brain rather than between endothelial cells, as they do in other tissues (Figure 16–1).
 The blood–brain barrier also contains xenobiotic transporters that transport some xenobiotics that have diffused through endothelial cells back into the blood.
 If not actively transported into the brain, the penetration of toxicants or their metabolites into the NS is largely related to their lipid solubility.
 However, spinal and autonomic ganglia as well as a small number of other sites within the brain are not protected by blood–tissue barriers.
 The blood–brain barrier is incompletely developed at birth and even less so in premature infants.
 This predisposes the premature infant to brain injury by toxicants that later in life are excluded from the NS.

 Schematic diagram of the blood–brain barrier.
 Systemic capillaries are depicted with intercellular gaps, or fenestrations, which permit the passage of molecules incapable of crossing the endothelial cell.
 There is also more abundant pinocytosis in systemic capillaries, in addition to the transcellular passage of lipid-soluble compounds.
-In brain capillaries, tight junctions between endothelial cells and the lack of pinocytosis limit transport to compounds with active transport mechanisms or those that ...
+In brain capillaries, tight junctions between endothelial cells and the lack of pinocytosis limit transport to compounds with active transport mechanisms or those that pass ...